 In time, the Kotokoli developed a reputation for sharp and perhaps underhanded dealings in trade.
 The local merchants became annoyed and began calling them koto kolim, which means "they give and take back again."
 Eventually, the group became known as the Kotokoli.
 They are more properly known, however, as the Tem or Temba, because they speak Tem, a Niger-Congo language.

 Kotokolis are growing in numbers and in their social, economic and political impact.
-There is a Kotokoli Paramountcy (the seat of the high chief) in Ghana in the town of Kue in the Nkwanta District of Volta Region.
+There is a Kotokoli Paramountcy (the seat of the high chief) in Ghana.
 Recently, the paramount chief appointed his national chief, Alhaji Salifu Haruna, with the high title of Wuro-Iso, whose court sits in Madina, Accra.

 The Kotokoli are primarily farmers, growing sorghum and yams as their staple crops.
 Millet, maize, beans, okra, groundnuts, and pumpkins are also raised.
 A variety of animals are kept, including cattle, donkeys, goats, sheep, pigs, and chickens.
 The cattle are used for religious sacrifices, marriage payments, and hides; their manure is also used for fertilizer.
 Although the Kotokoli drink milk, they do not milk their own animals.
 Rather, the milking is performed by the neighboring Fulani herdsmen, who are hired to help tend to the herds.